 Caring for our native wildlife

 We care for all native wildlife and provide veterinary treatment free of charge.
 From basic nursing care, pain relief, fluid therapy and anti-biotic treatment, through to surgical procedures.
-We work closely together with various wildlife groups such as Wires and Sydney Wildlife Service.
+We work closely together with various wildlife groups such as WIRES and Sydney Wildlife Rescue.

 If you find any injured wildlife you can contact WIRES on 13 00 094 737 (13 000 WIRES) or Sydney Wildlife Service on 9413 4300.
 They will give you advice on what to do until a trained rescuer comes to take the animal to a vet or carer.
 In circumstances where you cannot get in touch with either WIRES or Sydney Wildlife, you can contact us on 9999 2269 or bring the animal to our hospital.